nlfiedler/nlfiedler.github.io/_drafts/Building_CouchDB_Solaris.md

 ### Erlang/OTP

-See my other blog post on building Erlang on OpenIndiana.
+See my earlier blog post on building Erlang on OpenIndiana.
+It's not much of a challenge, but does involve a few steps.

 ### ICU